Tuee22/effectful/documents/testing/TESTING_PATTERNS.md

 # Testing Patterns for effectful

-This document defines the comprehensive testing patterns for the effectful library.
+This document defines implementation patterns for testing the effectful library.

+**For testing doctrine and policy (coverage requirements, anti-patterns), see `documents/core/TESTING_DOCTRINE.md`.**

 Following these patterns ensures consistency, maintainability, and type safety across the entire test suite.

 ## Table of Contents
 - [Architecture Overview](#architecture-overview)